team-moeller/better-access-charts/README.md

 ## How to integrate into your own database?
 **1. Import of the class module**

-First, the class module cls_Better_Access_Chart must be imported from the demo database into your Access database.
+First, all modules with the name "BAC_*" must be imported from the demo database into your Access database.

 **2. Insert web browser control on form**